BenamarMk/acm-simulator/README.md

 # acm-simulator
 This README will detail the steps needed to deploy a wordpress application to simulate ACM interaction with Ramen.
-The application consists of mysql and wordpress.
+The application consists of two PODs; mysql and wordpress.